jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

 - Poked at enums and exhaustiveness and raw values a bit.
 The raw assignment really is pretty braindead.
 This is a good move in terms of predictability and mental modeling, so, I like it.
+- Investigated Swift + Obj-C usage without an xcodeproj.
+  Figured out how to do it, as well as came to a better understanding of what Xcode is doing to compile combined Swift + Obj-C projects.
+    - Do note that I only looked at the "all in the same module" case;
+      I haven't looked into cross-module uses, either Swift–Swift or Swift–Obj-C.
+- Learned that Swift defends its initializer inheritance rules at runtime if called into from Obj-C. Ouch.
+- Sussed out the AnyFoo protocol => generic type erasure dealy.

+Questions answered today:

+- Language:
+    - Does having an `NSObject` in the inheritance hierarchy suddenly mean that Obj-C-y initializer inheritance rules come into play?
+      Or are those just always in play, but only from Obj-C code, if you're calling into a Swift hierarchy from Obj-C?
+        - They're visible still from Obj-C, but not from Swift.
+          This is made clear by the generated header if you use `-emit-objc-header` with `swiftc`.
+It dumps out a line in the interface for a class like:

+          ```objc
+          - (nonnull instancetype)init SWIFT_UNAVAILABLE;
+          ```
+        - If called from Obj-C, even though in the header, they will explode with a fatal error about an unimplemented initializer at runtime.
+          Fun fun!
+So, uh, don't do that.
+    - What does the "AnyFoo" type-erasure trick _mean,_ and how does it really work?
+        - It substitutes subtype polymorphism for parametric polymorphism.

 ### Exhaustiveness Games